-When my partner and I go walking, I notice more and more “pristine” gardens developing.
-Now while these are very pretty in their array of colour from bedding plants and decorative use of stones and paving, they seem to lack something.
+When my partner and I go walking, I notice more and more “pristine” gardens.
+Now while these are pretty with their array of colour from bedding plants and decorative use of stones and paving, they seem to lack something.

 Suddenly the birds that were often seen and heard sitting in these trees had no real shelter.

 It made my back garden look like some scruffy oasis and I kept it that way.

 So I made plans for how to change that.
-Thankfully some of the sterility was due to plants being cut back hard.
-A number of these grew back and I’ve tended them every since 🙂
+Thankfully some of the sterility was due to some plants being cut back hard.
+A number of these grew back.

 So what about your garden?
 Here are some tips for making a garden “wildlife friendly”

-Boundaries – Okay so you want a fence, maybe to keep the neighbour’s dog from getting into your garden.
+Okay so you want a fence, maybe to keep the neighbour’s dog from getting into your garden.
 But how about adding ivy to grow up it, or better still plant some native hedges in front of it for birds to nest in.

-Feeders – If you want to encourage birds, feeders are a good idea but make sure you think about where you’re situating them.
+If you want to encourage birds, feeders are a good idea but make sure you think about where you’re situating them.
 Keep them away from fences that cats climb on.
 In the centre of a large lawn can be too open for most birds, so try against a hedge or under a tree (again, not one that cats are known for climbing).

 Remember peanuts should ONLY be supplied in mesh feeders to stop the risk of choking, especially with young birds.
 What we have started doing it putting them in the blender and chopping them into small pieces.

 It may even help to learn a little about so they can be identified.
 This can be great for letting you know if there is a problem, the wrong insect in a situation can help you catch a problem early.

 This is why it’s always best to look towards non-chemical methods.
-Not to mention even if they kill the right pest, that could be eaten by a bird and so infect the food chain.
+Not to mention even if they kill the right pest, that pest could be eaten by a bird and so infect the food chain.